yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 # Solution 3: The Most Unconventional, Yet Functional

-This is probably the most inefficient way to check if a number is even, so don’t use it in production.
+This is probably the most inefficient way to check if a number is even, so I wouldn't recommend using it in production.
 However, it’s fascinating to see how evolution arrived at this solution in such an unexpected way.
 It perfectly illustrates that evolution can be highly inventive, but it doesn’t aim to find the best possible solution — only one that is good enough for survival, which, in the case of genetic algorithms, is formalized as a fitness function.

 ```push
 (